tomjoht/tomjoht.github.io/pages/academics/academic-practitioner-bridge.md

 ## Academic/Practitioner Bridge email group

-I created an email group called "Academic/Practitioner Bridge" dedicated to this purpose.
+I created an email group called [Academic/Practitioner Bridge](https://groups.io/g/tc-academic-practitioner-bridge) dedicated to this purpose.
 If you're an academic who wants to collaborate with practitioners, or if you're a practitioner who wants to collaborate with academics, be sure to sign up.

 <div class="classictemplate template" style="display: block;">
 <style type="text/css">